biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/README.md

 * 14:30-16:00 Using Singularity

-### Day 5: Run a Nextflow pipeline in different environments, share and report
+### Day 4: Run a Nextflow pipeline in different environments, share and report

 * 10:00-11:30 Profiles
 * 11:30-12:00 Coffee break
 * 12:00-13:30 Deployment in the AWS cloud
 * 13:30-14:30 Lunch
 * 14:30-16:00 Modules and reporting

+### Day 5: NF-core

+...

 ## Acknowledgements